Group Data into Bins module

-If you select the Quantiles binning mode, use the Quantile normalization option to determine how values are normalized prior to sorting into quantiles.
-Note that normalizing values transforms the values, but does not affect the final number of bins.
-For an example, see Effects of Different Normalization Methods.
+If you select the Quantiles binning mode, use the Quantile normalization option to determine how values are normalized before sorting into quantiles.
+Note that normalizing values transforms the values but doesn't affect the final number of bins.

 The following normalization types are supported:

-The values must be sorted in order that the bins are created, from lowest to highest.
+The values must be sorted in the order that the bins are created, from lowest to highest.

-Tag columns as categorical: Select this option to automatically add a metadata flag to the column of binned values.
-The metadata flag indicates that the quantized columns should be handled as categorical variables.
+Select the Tag columns as categorical option to indicate that the quantized columns should be handled as categorical variables.